 In that movie, colored Americans were brought in to play for a high school in El Paso, Western Miners.
 From that day, the future of basketball was determined by some colored students.
 It took place in El Paso some 40 years ago.

 We parked the car and walked up the stairs.
 Across the streets stood a popular facility, the Alamo chapel, the cite where Texan militia fought the Mexican army, then a Spanish colony, to the death.
-I really didn't know why the Alamo is a popular site till I entered the compound.

 The chapel still standing, a replica on the sides was built where remains of the tools, weapons, and other things collected from the site by the state of Virginia.
 We exited to a place with a podium and flags on the background, but I took a short time checking out the replica building that housed most of the artifacts and tools used by Texans who died in this place.